20 Things to do in Verona (2024): Best places to visit + map

 Admission and opening hours of the Church of San Fermo Maggiore

-Entrance fee: The price of admission to the Church of San Fermo is 4 €.
+Entrance fee: the price of admission to the Church of San Fermo is 4 €.
 Children up to 18 years of age are admitted free of charge when accompanied by two paying persons, and children up to 11 years of age are always admitted free of charge, as are persons with disabilities, including their companions.

 The ticket includes an audio guide in 5 languages (Italian, English, German, Spanish, French).